 The theory is bad, and every implementation of the theory has been destructive to life and morality, starting with the Paris Commune, gathering speed with the Soviet Union, and continuing today in China.

 After more than 140 years of communism in practice, we can certainly judge communism by its fruits, rather than by what it claimed it would do.

 No rational human being would follow such a path.

-Humanity can breathe freely when Marx’s evil “specter” of communism, sooner or later, leaves the planet.
+Humanity can breathe freely when Marx’s evil “specter” of communism, sooner or later, is cast into the abyss.

 Communism is estimated to have killed around 100 million people, yet its crimes have not been fully compiled and its ideology still persists.
 Epoch Times seeks to expose the history and beliefs of this movement, which has been a source of tyranny and destruction since it emerged.